 Auditions

-The Elder Conservatorium of Music auditions take place in September and November and give you the chance to take a limited spot in our world-class music programs.
+The Elder Conservatorium of Music auditions take place in November each year and give you the chance to take a limited spot in our world-class music programs.

 All prospective students applying are required to undertake an audition or interview for each area of specialisation or instrument they are applying for.
 Registration for auditions are submitted online directly to the Conservatorium.